oubiwann/jlfe/README.rst

     #B()

-The ``value-of`` function let's us treat Java objects as distinct values while still keeping the object around, should we want to call any methods on it, etc.:
+The ``value-of`` function lets us treat Java objects as distinct values while still keeping the object around, should we want to call any methods on it, etc.: